List of discontinued photographic films: Polaroid B.V.

 Polaroid B.V. is a Dutch photography company that was founded in 2008 as the 'Impossible Project' to re-introduce instant film for Polaroid cameras.
 Impossible bought the production machinery from Polaroid for $3.1 million and leased a building, called Building Noord, which was formerly part of the Polaroid plant in Enschede, Netherlands but had to re-invent the emulsions and processes.
 Polaroid Corporation's brand and intellectual property were acquired by Impossible Project's largest shareholder in 2017 and the company was later renamed 'Polaroid Originals' before becoming 'Polaroid' in 2020.
 Based in Enschede, Polaroid manufactures film for its own and selected original Polaroid instant cameras.
 Instant films are marketed by format rather than emulsion.

 Rollei

 The Rollei brand for photographic film is licensed to Maco (Hans O. Mahn GmbH & Co.
 KG, Maco Photo Products) a German-based supplier of photographic films.
-They offer a range of black and white and colour films produced by Agfa-Gevaert and other suppliers.
+They offer a range of black and white and color films produced by Agfa-Gevaert and other suppliers.
 Discontinued films are listed below: